jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 + }
 ```

-I you're dropping ipywidgets 7.x support, you can simply rename the `processPhosphorMessage` method into `processLuminoMessage`.
+If you're dropping ipywidgets 7.x support, you can simply rename the `processPhosphorMessage` method into `processLuminoMessage`.

 #### Widget manager import